Home Contact Us FAQ's SiteMap

 EXPLANATION:

-At the final stage and after weeks of meetings and email correspondences, some candidates suddenly seem to be hard to communicate with.
+At the final stage and after weeks of meetings and email correspondences, some candidates suddenly become hard to communicate with.
 This is a cause for concern at any time but particularly during final salary negotiations.
-In most cases, the candidate will give somewhat plausible reasons for being difficult to reach with – “guests from HQ are in town”, “tied up with overseas clients,” “traveling in remote areas,” might be examples.
+In most cases, such candidates will give somewhat plausible reasons for being difficult to reach such as: "my regional boss is in town", "tied up with overseas clients", "travelling in remote areas without telephone access," among others.

-In most cases, there are 2 reasons for a candidate who was otherwise responsive to suddenly become out of touch.
-He may be unsure of the opportunity which is a serious issue and indicates that the hiring company did a poor job selling the opportunity up-front.
-Alternatively, the candidate is trying to give the impression of being nonchalant about the role because he thinks the offer might be higher if the hiring manager is worried about candidate acceptance.
+There are often 2 reasons for candidates who were otherwise responsive to suddenly become out of touch.
+They may be unsure of the opportunity which is a serious issue and indicates that the position may not have been sold well earlier on.
+Alternatively, the candidate might be trying to seem nonchalant about the role thinking a higher offer could be negotiated if the hiring manager is worried about acceptance.

 RESOLUTION:

-In either case, it is important to get control of the situation.
-Try to meet with the candidate in person, if possible, to again describe the opportunity in a compelling manner and ask directly whether he has interest to continue pursuing the role.
+Whatever the reason, it is important to get control of the situation.
+Try to meet with the candidate in person, if possible, to again describe the opportunity in a compelling manner and ask directly whether he or she has interest to continue pursuing the role.
 The candidate should provide a persuasive explanation that he is interested in the position.
-If not, then he may not be overly motivated for a job change or, worse still, may be a manipulative person and not someone worth hiring.
+If not, then the person may not be overly motivated for a job change or, worse still, may be a manipulative person and not someone worth hiring.

 Counter Offers

-A Counter Offer occurs when an employer immediately proposes to increase an employee’s compensation after receiving a notice of resignation.
-These are more common in Asia than in Europe and North America because of various cultural differences and the nature of personal relationships in the region.
-This important topic is discussed as a separate topic on this location:
+A Counter Offer occurs when an employer immediately proposes to increase an employee's compensation after receiving a notice of resignation.
+These are more common in Asia than in Europe and North America because of various cultural differences and the nature of personal relationships in the fast growing region.
+This important topic is discussed as a separate topic on this page: Last Minutes Changes of Mind.

 Click for